 Gracie, my female mini Golden-doodle arrived 3 months later.
 She's such a sweet little lady who likes to be close by and ready for whatever is next.
 She will do anything for a treat!
 Both love to snuggle and get their lap time.
 UpState NY winters can be rough but they love the snow.
 Wearing their colorful, long sleeve toddler shirts, we walk the back roads getting smiles and waves from passer-bys.
 In the summertime Cody enjoys the water but Gracie could take it or leave it.
 This surprises me.
 Maybe she'll change over time.

-On Feb 10 Gracie started her 3rd heat cycle or Estrus.
-It occurs every six months for a dog this size.
+Breeders are supposed to wait until the 3rd heat cycle to breed their dog.
+By now the mom should be mature enough to care for puppies and the eggs will be more mature.
+This 3rd cycle was long awited.
+The heat cycles occur every six months for a dog this size.
 The human cycle is taken for granted, but when following a different species you appreciate the clockwork of nature.
 The first stage is called Proestrus.
 At this time the male is interested in the female, but she is not interested in him.
 Poor Cody would try to be affectionate and Gracie would simply nail him to the floor!
 She was definitely not interested & the boss at this point.
 Poor baby, he was only following his instincts!

 So my vet suggested artificial insemination just in case.
-On Friday Feb 22nd her progesterone level showed a spike so the plan was to do the artificial insemination on Saturday.
+On Friday her progesterone level showed a spike, so the plan was to do the artificial insemination on Saturday.
 Friday night, while playing in the back yard they figured it out on their own.
 Dogs end up butt to butt, facing in opposite directions, in what's called a "tie".
 At this point don't try to separate them, just keep them calm so no-one gets hurt.
 He was standing awkwardly with 1 leg up on Gracie's back.
 I walked over slowly and helped him get situated.
 I stayed with them to make sure they stayed still and in less then 10 minutes the party was over.
 For that day.
-With several mismatched, awkward attempts thrown in the mix, they managed to tie 2 times on Saturday, once on Sunday and one more time before I had to leave for work on Monday morning.
+With several mismatched, awkward attempts thrown in the mix, they managed to tie a couple more times over the next 3 days.
 Now the party is definitely over.
 Gracie had no more desires after that point.

-Since the first mating was on the 22nd, I'm using that as my countdown date for now.
+I'm using that first tie as my countdown date.
 The gestation time for dogs is roughly 63 days which puts our delivery date at or around April 26.
+Perfect for springtime puppies!
 I am pleased and excited with how things have gone so far:)

 Up Next: Puppy preparation